indian-coder-aarush/indian-coder-aarush/README.md

 A deep learning framework built **from the ground up**.
 - Implements **layers, models, tensors, backpropagation, autograd**.
 - Includes a **Tensor Core in C++** with Python bindings via **pybind11**.
 - My attempt to truly understand what goes under the hood of PyTorch/TensorFlow.
+- Development has been Haulted now.

 ---